Azure/azure-blockchain-projects/bletchley/CryptletsDeepDive.md

 However, there are some challenges for building applications and new ecosystems on distributed ledger technologies.
 These are largely identified in the previous <a href=https://github.com/Azure/azure-blockchain-projects/blob/master/bletchley/bletchley-whitepaper.md>Introduction to Bletchley white-paper</a> as well as an approach for building a distributed platform in the cloud to enable these new types of applications.

 For example, blockchains will need a way to securely receive external data variables as well as access to secure execution of off-chain code.
-Security advances in silicon chips will soon introduced a new level of security into CPU architectures called enclaves.
+Security advances in silicon chips will soon introduce a new level of security into CPU architectures called enclaves.
 The use of enclaves allows for execution of code to be performed in a secure isolated container in which the results of the computation are attested to be tamper proof.

 Examples:
 * Secure data is needed when a SmartContract requires the LIBOR interest rate to perform some calculation, how does it trust that the rate it is using is completely authentic and has not been tampered with?